KIET-BLOCKCHAIN-CLUB/TASK-1/README.md

 # TASK-1
-## Create A Private Block Chain Using Javascrip
+## Create A Private Block Chain Using Javascript

 The Data Model of the Blockchain should be like
 ```js